Wedding Photography at Southwark Register Office

 - If the wedding party exceeds 35, some may be asked to wait outside for health and safety reasons.

-**Prior to Covid, the Garden Room had a capacity of 50.
+**Before Covid, the Garden Room had a capacity of 50.
 There are no current plans to increase this again.**

 Wendy and Magnus took advantage of a change in legislation that allowed them to have a civil partnership at Southwark instead of an entire marriage ceremony.